Why United Kingdom

 File Form LL IN01

-Submit Form LL IN01 to Companies House online via WebFiling (£50 fee) or by paper (£71).
+Submit Form LL IN01 to Companies House online (applicable Companies House filing fees apply).
 Include all member details, registered office, and designated member appointments.
-Approved same day or next working day for online submissions.
+Most online applications are processed within 24 hours, subject to review.

 4